arpan2711/adv-python/adv_examples.md

  **Link**: flask/examples/tutorial/tests/conftest.py

-**Comments**: By using a context manager, the file is automatically closed when exiting the with block, even if an exception occurs within the block.
+**Lines**: **Comments**: By using a context manager, the file is automatically closed when exiting the with block, even if an exception occurs within the block.

 ```python
 # read in SQL for populating test data